Raytheon Technologies (RTX) Set to Announce Quarterly Earnings on Tuesday

-Raytheon Technologies (NYSE:RTX – Get Rating) last released its quarterly earnings data on Tuesday, October 25th.
-The company reported $1.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.11 by $0.10.
+Raytheon Technologies (NYSE:RTX – Get Rating) last released its quarterly earnings results on Tuesday, October 25th.
+The company reported $1.21 EPS for the quarter, topping the consensus estimate of $1.11 by $0.10.
+The business had revenue of $16.95 billion during the quarter, compared to analyst estimates of $17.25 billion.
 Raytheon Technologies had a return on equity of 9.36% and a net margin of 6.76%.
-The firm had revenue of $16.95 billion for the quarter, compared to analyst estimates of $17.25 billion.
-During the same quarter in the prior year, the company earned $1.26 earnings per share.
-The business’s revenue for the quarter was up 4.6% compared to the same quarter last year.
+The company’s quarterly revenue was up 4.6% on a year-over-year basis.
+During the same period last year, the business posted $1.26 earnings per share.
 On average, analysts expect Raytheon Technologies to post $5 EPS for the current fiscal year and $5 EPS for the next fiscal year.

 Raytheon Technologies Trading Up 0.1 %